mattrobenolt/jinja2-cli/README.md

   ```

 ## Optional YAML support
-If PyYAML is present, you can use YAML as an input data source.
+If `PyYAML` is present, you can use YAML as an input data source.

 `$ pip install pyyaml`

+## Optional TOML support
+If `toml` is present, you can use TOML as an input data source.

+`$ pip install toml`

 ## TODO
  * Variable inheritance and overrides